BlueBrain/MorphIO/doc/feature/morphologyRead.md

-Modification of the minimorph::Morphology read API {#morphologyRead}
+Modification of the morphio::Morphology read API {#morphologyRead}
 ============

 ## Motivation

 The current read API is incorrect.
 It does return a shared_ptr to mutable data, but is marked const.
-For example, the morphio::Morphology takes a const minimorph::Morphology&, but the given object is modified in case of SWC with global transformation.
+For example, the morphio::Morphology takes a const morphio::Morphology&, but the given object is modified in case of SWC with global transformation.

 ## API variants: